Healing Through Nature Walks - Why Green Spaces Restore Your Mind

 Make It Regular

 Twenty minutes daily beats two hours weekly.
-A nearby park, a tree-lined street, a riverbank - no special destination required.
-Weave green into your daily routine.
+A nearby park, a tree-lined street, a riverbank: no special destination required.
+Weave green into your daily routine for sustainable mental health care. books on nature therapy are also a great resource

-Walking in nature is one of the simplest and most effective mental health interventions available.
+Walking in nature is one of the simplest and most scientifically supported forms of mental health care.
 No preparation needed.
-Just step outside.
+Try walking along the tree-lined street near your office for just 10 minutes during tomorrow's lunch break.
+Just step outside, and the recovery begins.